 This is a two-sided barrel drum.
-On one side (treble) a fixed mixture of syahi is applied for the tonals and on the other side, pakhawaj players apply handmade dough mixture every time they play their instrument.
+On one side (treble) a fixed mixture of syahi is applied for the tonals and on the other side, pakhawaj players apply a handmade dough mixture every time they play their instrument.
 The dough is used to produce base sound and they remove it just after finishing their practice or performance.
 Pakhawaj or Mridang is believed to be an ancient instrument and can be found in ancient scripts as old as 2000 years.
 The evolution of Tabla suggest by some mythic stories is that Pakhawaj breaks into two parts and when the artist played it.
 Tabla produced a sound and then they said,” Tab-Bhi-Bola” which means It still speaks.
 But this is a controversial statement.

 The most agreed and significant evidence about the origin of the Tabla instrument is that a Pakhawaj player named Ustad Sidhar Khan ‘Daadhi’ (Dhadi tradition belongs to Punjab).
-It is mentioned by many scholars that he was the first one who changed the playing style of pakhawaj and also the dough applying technique of Pakhawaj with a permanent syahi or gab.
+It is mentioned many scholars that he was the first one who changed the playing style of pakhawaj and also the dough-applying technique of Pakhawaj with a permanent syahi or gab.
 He is known as the creator and the first player of the instrument “Tabla”.
-He belongs to Punjab but still, it is mentioned that Tabla started from Delhi as He was in Delhi State when he first introduced the instrument and its playing technique.
+He belongs to Punjab but still, it is mentioned that Tabla started in Delhi as He was in Delhi State when he first introduced the instrument and its playing technique.
 Later on, his sons, grandsons, and students did a tremendous job in the area of Tabla and announced the very first Tabla School or Gharana as DELHI GHARANA.

 Gharanas of Tabla

 Before starting a discussion about this topic, it is necessary to understand the phrase- Gharana.
 It can also be called a lineage or tradition.
-Just as a descendant takes over the form of a family, in the same way when a Playing-Style, Guru-Shishya (Teacher-Disciple) Tradition grows it forms a Gharana.
+Just as a descendant takes over the form of a family, in the same way when a playing style, Guru-Shishya (Teacher-Disciple) Tradition grows it forms a Gharana.

 A total of six Gharanas of Tabla were recognized in Indian Music - Delhi Gharana, Ajrada Gharana, Lucknow Gharana, Farukhabad Gharana, Banaras Gharana, and Punjab Gharana.
 All of these Gharanas have their own playing style(in some manner), lessons, and execution of Bols.
 Let us discuss the Origin, Development, and Characteristics of these Gharanas along with a composition as an example.